 Tools to help you pick the best topics and keywords

 When choosing your topics and keywords, keep in mind the concepts of discovery and relevance.
 It's best practice to have no more than 100 keywords per topic and to have a mix of broad and niche search terms.

 By this, we mean keywords with a monthly search volume of more than 100 a month (niche) and more than 1000 (broad) a month.
 The theory behind this is that it will be easier to rank for niche terms, but they won't attract many visitors.
-Conversely, high volume keywords attract lots of people but are more challenging to rank for.
+Conversely, high volume keywords attract lots of people, but are more challenging to achieve a ranking.

 Once you have picked your topics and keywords, created your pillar pages and supporting content.
 It's time to make sure you're doing everything you can to give this content the best chance of success.

 Technical optimisation is a collection of rules to follow in your website design, structure and content backend.